S02E05 Why sociotechnical systems demand a new kind of leadership

 Feynman meant it as a joke.
 But anyone who's led a team in a complex environment knows: electrons with feelings is the job description.

 And yet, so much of “leadership” still assumes the opposite.
 We treat organizations as machines, people as inputs, and strategy as a cascading waterfall of instructions.
-It’s comforting but also very wrong.
+These tactics don’t work, yet they persist.

-Modern companies aren’t machines.
-They’re sociotechnical systems—entangled networks of humans, technologies, habits, incentives, blind spots, egos and whispered Slack threads.
+Modern companies are sociotechnical systems: entangled networks of humans, technologies, habits, incentives, blind spots, egos and whispered Slack threads.
 People don’t run on logic alone.
-They adapt, lie, resist, and surprise.
+They lie, resist, adapt, and surprise.
 Managing people requires a different lens.

 I call this sociotechnical leadership.
 Let’s unlearn a few things, first.